PaddlePaddle/PaddleNLP/applications/information_extraction/document/README_en.md

     --max_seq_len 512 \
     --per_device_eval_batch_size 16
 ```
-Description of the evaluation method: The single-stage evaluation method is adopted, that is, tasks that require staged prediction such as relationship extraction and event extraction are evaluated separately for the prediction results of each stage.
-By default, the validation/test set uses all labels at the same level to construct all negative examples.
+We adopt the single-stage method for evaluation, which means tasks that require multiple stages (e.g. relation extraction, event extraction) are evaluated separately for each stage.
+By default, the validation/test set uses all labels at the same level to construct the negative examples.
 The `debug` mode can be turned on to evaluate each positive category separately.
 This mode is only used for model debugging:

 ```shell